preethichowdaryb/API/README.md

 Target State: The goal is to design and implement a fully automated data pipeline that ingests weather data from Open-Meteo, OpenWeatherMap, and the National Weather Service, transforms it, and stores it in a structured format for analysis, testing both normal and erroneous scenarios.

-Project Overview: This project demonstrates an end-to-end pipeline that fetches hourly temperature and humidity from Open-Meteo, current weather for multiple cities from OpenWeatherMap, and forecast data from the National Weather Service.
-It saves Open-Meteo data as a CSV and computes maximum and minimum temperatures for the next three days while demonstrating error handling for misspelled parameters.
-OpenWeatherMap results are stored as JSON, with secure API key usage, tests for invalid keys, and comparison between metric and imperial units.
-National Weather Service data is saved as JSON, requiring a custom User-Agent header, with demonstrations of what happens when the header is missing.
-The pipeline outputs both structured files and terminal logs for insights, error handling, and verification of data correctness.

-Architecture: Part A (Open-Meteo): Fetches hourly temperature and humidity, saves openmeteo_hourly.csv, computes max/min temperatures, and demonstrates error handling for invalid parameters.
-Part B (OpenWeatherMap): Fetches current weather for multiple cities, stores API key securely in .env, saves results as openweathermap_current_weather.json, tests invalid API keys, and compares metric vs imperial units.
-Part D (National Weather Service): Fetches forecast data for a location, requires a custom User-Agent header, saves results as nws.py, and demonstrates missing header behavior.

-Outputs: Open-Meteo CSV (openmeteo_weather.csv) and terminal prints for max/min temperatures and error handling.
-OpenWeatherMap JSON (openweather_cities.json) and terminal prints for weather data, invalid API key tests, and hottest/coldest city.
-National Weather Service JSON (nws_forecast.json) and terminal prints for forecast URL and missing User-Agent test (status code + snippet).
+Project overview : This project builds a real-time weather data pipeline that integrates data from Open-Meteo, OpenWeatherMap, and the U.S. National Weather Service (NWS), then standardizes and stores the results for analytics and reporting.
+From Open-Meteo, it retrieves hourly temperature and humidity readings and computes 3-day max/min summaries.
+From OpenWeatherMap, it captures current weather snapshots for multiple cities, with secure API key handling via .env and negative test cases for invalid keys and unit conversions.
+From the NWS, it pulls forecast data using a required custom User-Agent, also demonstrating expected failures when headers are missing.
+The pipeline outputs data in structured formats—CSV for Open-Meteo and JSON for OpenWeatherMap and NWS—while logging validations, error handling, and data quality checks directly in the terminal.
+Overall, this repository highlights best practices in API integration, secure secret management, and resilient ETL design, producing clear, reproducible artifacts ready for downstream analysis or alerting.

+Files in the repo :
+.env – stores API keys securely
+README.md – project documentation
+app.py – main application script
+auth_server.py – authentication server code
+nws.py – National Weather Service integration
+open_meteo.py – Open-Meteo API integration
+open_meteo_hourly.csv – sample CSV output
+open_weather.py – OpenWeatherMap API integration
+openweathermap_current_weather.json – sample JSON output
+part c test run.txt – test run logs resource_api.py – shared API resource utilities settings.py – configuration settings
+pycache/ – Python cache folder